yezyilomo/ilo/README.md

 # ilo
-  This is a command line tool for managing database eg creating
+  This is a command line tool for managing simple database operations, it comes with several powerful commands for database manipulations

 # Available commands